 Forever Maine: The Mobile Maine History Experience

-MHS is currently seeking funds to develop Forever Maine: The Mobile Maine History Experience, an innovative, immersive, statewide educational experience designed to give all Maine people, regardless of geography, the chance to participate in the Bicentennial and explore how history shapes Maine today.
+MHS is seeking funds to develop Forever Maine: The Mobile Maine History Experience, an innovative, immersive, statewide educational experience designed to give all Maine people, regardless of geography, the chance to participate in the Bicentennial and explore how history shapes Maine today.
 Working in partnership with TideSmart Global, Forever Maine will be a state-of-the-art mobile history museum experience delivered via a bus that travels to fairs, festivals, schools, and communities throughout the state.
 It will feature: an exhibit that orients visitors to Maine history through the stories of Maine people and communities; an introductory film; a Virtual Reality experience that enables visitors to step into and experience Maine history; and the Maine Story Booth that encourages all to share their Maine stories.
 Stay tuned for updates.